malipramod/google-photos-migration-app/README.md

 # Google Photos Migration

+## Note: This project is not maintained by author anymore.
+Feel free to contribute or fork it.

 Migrates Photo/Albums from one Google Photos Account to Another with with Single click.

 ## Tech Stack